-There was a lot to cover during the full-day event, but here are the top 6 takeaways from Salesforce World Tour Boston:
+There was a lot to cover during the full-day event, but here are the top six takeaways from Salesforce World Tour Boston:

-To be successful, you have to become a Customer Company
+To be successful, you have to become a customer-centric company.

 So to be successful, companies have to evolve into a Customer Company.
 Every touch point with the consumer has to be a positive one.
 Creating brand advocates is no longer a nice-to-have.
 It’s a must.

-The future of marketing is building one-to-one customer journeys
+The future of marketing lies in building one-to-one customer journeys.

 Every customer is on their own unique journey.
 Salesforce even predicts that grouping people together in broad groups based on demographics will fade away.
 Instead, marketing and advertising will be tailored to each individual person.